 - Sales tax exemptions

 In short, wholesale sales involves a very complex process with workflows that are often different from company to company.
-These businesses need a platform that can accommodate these complexities, be flexible enough to customize to the unique needs of your business, and continue to scale as your business grows.
+These businesses need a B2B eCommerce portal that can accommodate these complexities, be flexible enough to customize to the unique needs of your business, and continue to scale as your business grows.

 Does it sound like we're speaking to you?
 Request a demo of our B2B E-Commerce software today and find out what you're missing.